Zhuxitong/ppsPCP/README.md

 ppsPCP currently only supports  ***Linux*** system due to the software dependencies.

 ### Softwares
+Some of the following softwares may have already installed on your system because they are all frequently used in bioinformatics.
 1. MUMmer
 You can find MUMmer [HERE](http://mummer.sourceforge.net/).
 Installing MUMmer is quite easy and version 3.X.X is needed:
 ```